Fertility & Perinatal Mental Health

 The emotional cost of fertility

-treatment is real —
+treatment is real

 and rarely acknowledged.

 Fertility treatment is physically demanding and emotionally exhausting in ways that are hard to describe to anyone who hasn't been through it.
-The uncertainty, the waiting, the loss of a sense of control over your own body and timeline — these take a real psychological toll that doesn't always get the attention it deserves.
+The uncertainty, the waiting, and the loss of a sense of control over your own body and timeline take a real psychological toll that doesn't always get the attention it deserves.

 What brings people in

 Anxiety about treatment outcomes, grief following failed cycles, the strain that fertility challenges put on relationships, and a growing sense of disconnection from your own body are all common experiences that respond well to psychological support.
+This work often connects to couples therapy when the strain is affecting the relationship.

 Couples navigating fertility together

 I work with couples to help them stay connected through the process rather than emerging from it having grown apart.
+This work can run alongside individual sessions or as part of dedicated couples therapy.

 Pregnancy Loss & Reproductive Grief